The Healthcare Law Review: Malta

 There are particular challenges with accessing medicinal products for rare diseases.
 In 2018, a special committee was established to assess requests for exceptional medicinal treatment.
 The Exceptional Medicinal Treatment (EMT) Committee Regulations (SL 528.08) cater for medicinal treatment provided to patients suffering from diseases for which medicinal treatment is not listed on the Government Formulary List; or listed on the Government Formulary List but not according to protocol, indication or prescribed criteria; specifically branded medicines; or medicines for the treatment of rare diseases.

-Access to innovative medicines
+i Access to innovative medicines

 As a small island, Malta faces great challenges in ensuring availability of new medicines for patients.
 Greater use of managed entry agreements, clinical pathways, and protocols for the evaluation of new medicines have helped facilitate access.
 Decisions on whether to add new medicines to the Government Formulary List are supported by a Health Technology Assessment (HTA) system established in 2010, which applies maximum reference pricing and external reference pricing and assesses whether procedures deliver value for money.
 Malta is also a member of EUnetHTA, which supports collaboration between European HTA organisations.
 Nevertheless, major challenges remain in obtaining funds for new medicines to enter the formulary.
-Most of the medicines in Malta are authorised via the Article 126a mechanism.
+Many medicines in Malta are authorised via the Article 126a mechanism.

 In 2018, the list of medicines included in the Government Formulary List was expanded.
-Patients with hepatitis C are eligible to receive direct-acting antiviral therapy treatment paid for by the government, while medical cannabis was decriminalised for the treatment of chronic pain, chemotherapy side effects, and multiple sclerosis.10
+Patients with hepatitis C are eligible to receive direct-acting antiviral therapy treatment paid for by the government, while medical cannabis was decriminalised for the treatment of chronic pain, chemotherapy side effects, and multiple sclerosis.18

 1 Anthia A Zammit is the founding partner of AnthiaZammit Legal.